lvcabral/brs-engine/docs/run-as-cli.md

   -c, --colors <level>   Define the console color level (0 to disable). (default: 3) -d, --debug            Open the micro debugger if the app crashes.
   -e, --ecp              Enable the ECP server for control simulation.
+  -r, --registry         Persist the simulated device registry on disk.
   -p, --pack <password>  The password to generate the encrypted package. (default: "") -o, --out <directory>  The directory to save the encrypted package file. (default: "./") -v, --version          output the version number